Current status and prospects of light bino-higgsino dark matter in natural SUSY: Prior, constraints and likelihoods

-Constraints from $B$-physics are Gaussian distributed, the $\chi^2$ for each observable take the form of Eq.~\eqref{eq:chi2}.
-Experimental central value, experimental and theoretical uncertainty given in TABLE~\ref{tab:constraints}, and theoretical uncertainty of $0.1\mu_t$ is assumed if not provided in the table.
+otherwise, where $\mu_t$ is predicted from the theoretical value. $\mu_0$, $\sigma_{\mathrm{exp}}$ and $\sigma_{\mathrm{theo}}$ are experimental central value, we take the theoretical uncertainty of $0.1\mu_t$.
+Constraints from $B$-physics are Gaussian-distributed, the $\chi^2$ for each observable, take the form of Equation~\eqref{eq:chi2}.
+Experimental central value, experimental and theoretical uncertainty given in Table~\ref{tab:constraints}, and theoretical uncertainty of $0.1\mu_t$ is assumed if not provided in the table.

-The estimation of $\chi^2$ for the DM-nucleus SI DD cross section $\chi^2_{\rm DD}$ is
+The estimation of $\chi^2$ for the DM-nucleus SI DD cross section $\chi^2_{\mathrm{DD}}$ is

-where $\sigma^{\rm SI}_{\chi p}$ and $\sigma^{\rm SI, 90\%}_{\chi p}$ are predicted from the theoretical value and upper limits of the cross sections for a given DM mass at $90\%$ confidence level from LZ~\cite{LZ:2024zvo}, respectively.
-By assuming null detection, we can take the central value as zero and the number $1.64$ is the unit of $90\%$ confidence level (C.L.).\cite{Abdughani:2021oit}
+where the effective theoretical cross section $\sigma^{\mathrm{SI}}_{\chi p}$ is strictly rescaled by the dark matter fractional abundance $f = \Omega_{\chi_1^0}h^2/0.118$ (assuming the local halo density fraction matches the cosmic abundance), and $\sigma^{\mathrm{SI}, 90\%}_{\chi p}$ represents the corresponding upper limit of the cross section for a given DM mass at 90\% confidence level from LZ~\cite{LZ:2024zvo}.
+By assuming null detection, we can take the central value as zero and the number 1.64 is the unit of 90\%~confidence level (C.L.)~\cite{Abdughani:2021oit}.

-For the LHC constraints, we consider null results from SUSY searches with two or three leptons plus missing transverse momentum at the 13 TeV LHC with 36.1 fb$^{-1}$~\cite{ATLAS:2017mjy,ATLAS:2018ojr} and 139 fb$^{-1}$~\cite{ATLAS:2019lff,ATLAS:2019lng,ATLAS:2022zwa}.
-We also include projections for the 14 TeV HL-LHC with 3000 fb$^{-1}$~\cite{ATL-PHYS-PUB-2014-010}.
-Signal processes $pp \to \chi_1^+ \chi_1^-$ and $pp \to \chi_1^\pm \chi_{2,3}^0$ are generated using \texttt{MadGraph5\_aMC-v3.5.2}~\cite{Alwall:2014hca} with the default parton distribution function set~\cite{Buckley:2014ana}, and rescaled with a $K$-factor of 1.5 to include next-to-leading corrections.
+For the LHC constraints, we consider null results from SUSY searches with two or three leptons plus missing transverse momentum at the 13~TeV LHC with 36.1~fb$^{-1}$~\cite{ATLAS:2017mjy,ATLAS:2018ojr} and 139~fb$^{-1}$~\cite{ATLAS:2019lff,ATLAS:2019lng,ATLAS:2022zwa}.
+We also include projections for the 14~TeV HL-LHC with 3000~fb$^{-1}$~\cite{ATL-PHYS-PUB-2014-010}.
+Signal processes $pp \to \chi_1^+ \chi_1^-$ and $pp \to \chi_1^\pm \chi_{2,3}^0$ are generated using \texttt{MadGraph5\_aMC-v3.5.2}~\cite{Alwall:2014hca} with the default parton distribution function set~\cite{Buckley:2014ana} and rescaled with a $K$-factor of 1.5 to include next-to-leading corrections.
 Events are showered and hadronized with \texttt{PYTHIA-8.2}~\cite{Sjostrand:2014zea}, detector effects simulated with \texttt{DELPHES-3.5.0}~\cite{deFavereau:2013fsa}, and analyses recast with \texttt{CheckMATE-2.0.37}~\cite{checkmate2}.
-A sample is excluded at 95\% C.L. if the event ratio $r = \max(N_{S,i}/S^{95\%}_{\text{obs},i})$ exceeds unity, where $N_{S,i}$ is the number of the events for the $i$-th signal region and $S^{95\%}$ is the corresponding observed 95\% C.L. upper limit.
+A sample is excluded at 95\% C.L. if the event ratio $r = \max(N_{S,i}/S^{95\%}_{\mathrm{obs},i})$ exceeds unity, where $N_{S,i}$ is the number of the events for the $i$-th signal region and $S^{95\%}$ is the corresponding observed 95\% C.L. upper limit.